Sunday, April 14, 2019

-Then, consider how much God valued His Son and how much He values us that He sent His Son here to teach us to guide us, to love us, and finally to give His Life for us that we might be free from the bonds of sin and death.
-As Paul points out He humbled himself to a commoner’s death, and not just that of any commoner, but that of a thief.
-He effectively took our place physically on the cross, physically in the sense that we are sinners, and as Paul points out in Romans, the wages for sin is death.
+Reading this, let us consider how much God valued His Son and how much He values us that He sent His Son here to teach us to guide us, to love us, and finally to give His Life for us that we might be free from the bonds of sin and death.
+He was God’s only begotten son like John 3:16 says.
+Consider how precious of a being He is to God, then realize how much He loves us, that He sent His Only Begotten son that we should not perish in hellfire, but spend our eternity with Him and His Son.
+He let His Son undergo tremendous physical pain, pain that we should rightly have ourselves in this life and in eternity, and paid for all of our transgressions.
+He humbled himself to a commoner’s death, and not just that of any commoner, but that of a thief.
+He effectively took our place physically on the cross, physically in the sense we are sinners, and as Paul points out in Romans, the wages for sin is death.
 Jesus effectively replaced us and took the wages for sin on our behalf so we might have everlasting life.
-Consider how much He valued us then, then consider how much He loved us that He sent His Son to die that we might have everlasting life.

-Jesus has set the ultimate standard for holding to God’s will.
-Through the entire Gospel you see His entire ministry as actions.
-Not just nice words, but He actually physically acted and lived up to the nice words He spoke.
-He expects us to perform in the same manner, not just talking the talk, but walking the walk.
+Jesus set the ultimate standard for holding to God’s Will.
+He is the ultimate example for us.
+His entire ministry can be seen as actions.
+He just did not just have nice speeches and messages, He physically lived His Message, which can be seen through His Actions.
+He expects us to do likewise.
+It is not good enough to just talking the talk, but we need to be walking the walk.
 It is one thing to say you are going to do something, it is quite another thing to actually perform those actions.
 Before you perform any sort of action, take a moment and stop and think about it.
 Ask if it is what God wants, if it lives up to something Jesus would do?
 If it isn’t, then don’t do it.
 If it is, then do it.
 If we are certain in our beliefs in the Gospel and know the concepts of the Gospel, we will translate that certainty into our actions which will strengthen our faith.

-Jesus knew what was coming up and where, how and when He would die.
-He knew it was going to be a physically and spiritually painful death, Yet, He also knew this was God’s Will that we might live.
+Jesus knew ahead of time where, how and when He would die.
+He knew with a 100 percent certainty it was going to be a physically and spiritually painful death, Yet, He also knew this was God’s Will that we might live.
 If He did this for you, how can you not follow Him wherever His Will takes you?
 And remember His Example, that He knew there would be physically and spiritually painful consequences yet acted anyway.
 He is the ultimate example for us to follow in perilous situations.

-Sunday was a day of triumph and fulfilled the anticipation of the Jews of a day for which they had waited four centuries.
+Sunday was a long awaited day for which Jews had waited four centuries.
 The Messiah had finally come, at the time predicted by scripture.
-They were certain He would free them from the burdensome and cruel yoke of Roman rule.
-The Jews would finally be on top of the power pyramid.
-They would rule the world under Him!
-As the week went on, they found that was not to be.
+They were under the mistaken perception that He had come to free them from the burdensome and cruel yoke of Roman rule. the week went on, they found that was not to be.
 He did not come to rule this world, but to bring us to His World.
 He came to give them the key to eternal salvation.
-This is a far more important gift than to have power temporarily and for a short time.
+This is a far more important gift than to have power temporarily for the short time of earthly life.
 This is more precious than any earthly jewel, riches or rainment one can ever find here on planet Earth.
 He came to take them from this veil of tears to a state of perfect freedom.
 They wanted someone to throw the Romans out and all God sent them was the key to eternal life.
 What a disappointment!
 But to us, it is not a disappointment.